bb-io/Customer.io/README.md

 - **Get a translation of a campaign message** Getting a translation of a campaign message
 - **Update a translation of a campaign message** Updating a translation of a campaign message

+## Polling

+- **Broadcast polling** Triggered when a new broadcast was created or updated
+- **Newsletters polling** Triggered when a newsletter is created or updated
+- **Campaign message polling** Triggered when a campaign message is created or updated
+- **Transactional message polling** Triggered when a transactional message is created or updated

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.